Vengeance (2011): Preliminary matches

 Next, Christian faced Sheamus.
 The match came to an end after Christian tried to execute a Spear on Sheamus, who countered and executed a Brogue Kick on Christian to win the match.

-In the fifth match, The Miz and R Truth faced Triple H and CM Punk.
-Triple H & Punk controlled the match until Kevin Nash attacked Triple H whilst the referee was distracted.
-Miz & Truth then executed a Shut Up/Skull Crushing Finale combination on Punk, with Miz pinning Punk to win the match.
+Following them were The Miz and R-Truth facing Triple H and CM Punk.
+Triple H and Punk controlled the match until Kevin Nash attacked Triple H whilst the referee was distracted.
+Miz and Truth then executed a Shut Up/Skull Crushing Finale combination on Punk, with Miz pinning Punk to win the match.

 In the sixth match, Randy Orton fought Intercontinental Champion Cody Rhodes.
-At the end of the match, Rhodes executed Cross Rhodes on Orton for a near-fall.
-Rhodes attempted to execute an RKO on Orton, who countered into a Dropkick on Rhodes.
-Orton executed an RKO on Rhodes, pinning Rhodes to win the match.
+To finish the match, Rhodes executed Cross Rhodes on Orton for a near-fall, followed by Rhodes attempting an RKO on Orton, who countered into a dropkick on Rhodes.
+Orton executed an RKO of his own on Rhodes, pinning Rhodes to win the match.

 The penultimate match pitted the Big Show against Mark Henry for the World Heavyweight Championship.
 After Henry executed a superplex on Big Show, the ring collapsed, two rows of ropes fell, and one ring post jutted out.
-The referee ruled the match a No Contest.
+The referee ruled the match a No Contest, with Henry retaining the championship.
 After the match, medical staff brought a stretcher out but neither Big Show nor Henry could fit on it.
 Then, a flatbed truck was driven to the ring, and the medical staff put Big Show on it.
 They drove away, but not before general managers John Laurinaitis and Theodore Long appeared.
-Then Henry was assisted out of the AT&T Center, at one point punching an EMT, and when he was gone, Laurinaitis said the main event would still be happening, despite the damaged ring.
+Henry was then assisted out of the AT&T Center, at one point punching an EMT.
+Afterwards, Laurinaitis confirmed the main event would still happen, despite the damaged ring.

 Main event

 The main event was a Last Man Standing match between John Cena and Alberto Del Rio for the WWE Championship, with the ring still in a collapsed state from the previous bout.
 Cena and Del Rio gained control over each other throughout the match.
 When Del Rio climbed the V on the stage, Cena threw him through a table.
-The Miz and R Truth attacked Cena, with Miz executing a Skull Crushing Finale on Cena and R-Truth executing a Shut Up on Cena.
+The Miz and R-Truth attacked Cena, with Miz executing a Skull Crushing Finale on Cena and R-Truth executing a Shut Up on Cena.
 When Cena stood, Del Rio hit Cena with the WWE championship belt.
-Cena couldn't answer the ten count, and Del Rio retained the WWE Championship.
+Cena could not answer the ten count, and Del Rio retained the WWE Championship.